nervosnetwork/docs/docs/tutorials/step4.md

 One cell can have a maximum capacity of 1000 Kb and a minimum capacity of Y such that 0 < X < 1000, where X is the capacity of a cell being created.

-In this example, we will set capacity = 500
+In this example, we will set cell capacity = 500.

-1 capacity = 500

 ## Cell Capacities as Change